Skip to Content

 Can a fiddle leaf fig live in low light?

-They can tolerate lower light levels, but they will grow slower and may not produce as many new leaves.
-The leaves may also appear smaller, less glossy, and may even turn yellow or brown.
+Fiddle leaf figs can tolerate lower light levels, but they will grow slower and may not produce as many new leaves.
+The leaves may also appear smaller, less glossy, and may turn yellow or brown.
+If you don’t have a location in your home that provides enough light, you may need to supplement with a grow light to provide the plant with the light it needs.

 For a while, I had one of my fiddle leaf figs in our bedroom on the corner of my nightstand.
 This room got morning sun only, and it wasn’t super close to a window.
 The plant did fine, but I did notice that growth slowed.
 It definitely picked up the pace when we moved and I had a sunroom for the plant to live in.